Dear Money Adventurer,

 This was just one of many moments or significant moments where I knew that I had to incorporate values into bookkeeping.
 I wanted to bring in the qualities that I was bringing to every other area of my life, which was creativity, and deeper meaning, and playfulness, and compassion, and mindfulness, and on and on.
 And if I was going to entice people, excite people, get them to sit down and learn a bookkeeping system, set up a bookkeeping system, and interact with it, I knew that I needed to bring all these other qualities in.

 And I knew that I wanted to bring in our values so that we could truly see: are we in alignment with our values in the way that we earn, and the way that we spend, and give, and save, and invest?

-And so, you know, the light bulb went on years and years ago, that I needed to figure out a simple, yet profound way–because that’s how I like to roll with most of my tools and practices–a simple and profound way to bring in the values into our bookkeeping system.
+And so, the light bulb went on years and years ago, that I needed to figure out a simple, yet powerful way to bring in the values into our bookkeeping system.
 I knew that we needed to rename our categories: we could rename our income categories, our spending categories, our debt categories.
 And so, here are two examples of how this renaming works.

 One example is looking at our rent, or our mortgage, and how could we rename those categories?
 What do they really mean to us?